 - 1. The countercyclical capital buffer is a macroprudential instrument designed to mitigate cyclical systemic risks and to counter pro-cyclicality in lending.
 Its objective is to support the sustainable provision of credit through the cycle by strengthening the resilience of banks.
 In particular, capital buffers are imposed whenever there is an increase in cyclical systemic risks (i.e. with excessive growth in lending), so that these additional requirements can be relaxed when the cycle turns and the risks start to decline.
 If risks emerge in a situation of financial stress for instance a decision can be taken to release the buffer instantly in order to give the banks some extra breathing space and thus put them in a better position to absorb losses and keep up their level of lending when the economic and financial environment is vulnerable.
 The countercyclical buffer rate, expressed as a percentage of banks' risk-weighted assets, is generally between 0 and 2.5 %, but can be set higher when justified by the underlying risk.
-It should be noted that the countercyclical capital buffer is only one of the macroprudential instruments available to the NBB for achieving its mission of contributing to the stability of the financial system. - 2.
-Pursuant to Article 5 of Annex IV to the Law of 25 April 2014 on the legal status and supervision of credit institutions, the NBB sets each quarter the countercyclical buffer rate applicable to credit exposures to counterparties located on Belgian territory on the basis of one or more reference indicators that reflect the credit cycle and the risks stemming from excessive credit growth in Belgium, and that account for the specific elements of the national economy.
-These indicators shall include the deviation of the credit-to-GDP ratio from its long-term trend (the credit-to-GDP gap), accounting for the change in volumes of credit granted on Belgian territory and the evolution of Belgian GDP, the recommendations issued by the ESRB, and any other variable that the NBB deems relevant to capture cyclical systemic risk. - 3.
-The NBB sets the countercyclical buffer rate pursuant to its policy strategy regarding the countercyclical capital buffer published on 28 December 2015.1 In line with the Basel III framework and the ESRB Recommendation of 18 June 2014 on guidance for setting countercyclical buffer rates, the quarterly decision on the countercyclical buffer rate is partially based on a 'buffer guide' derived from the credit-to-GDP gap.2 Given the specific features of the domestic financial system and statistical properties of the credit series monitored, the NBB sets the credit-to-GDP variable on the basis of resident bank loans.
+It should be noted that the countercyclical capital buffer is only one of the macroprudential instruments available to the National Bank of Belgium for achieving its mission of contributing to the stability of the financial system. - 2.
+Pursuant to Article 5 of Annex IV to the Law of 25 April 2014 on the legal status and supervision of credit institutions, the National Bank of Belgium sets each quarter the countercyclical buffer rate applicable to credit exposures to counterparties located on Belgian territory on the basis of one or more reference indicators that reflect the credit cycle and the risks stemming from excessive credit growth in Belgium, and that account for the specific elements of the national economy.
+These indicators shall include the deviation of the credit-to-GDP ratio from its long-term trend (the credit-to-GDP gap), accounting for the change in volumes of credit granted on Belgian territory and the evolution of Belgian GDP, the recommendations issued by the ESRB, and any other variable that the National Bank of Belgium deems relevant to capture cyclical systemic risk. - 3.
+The National Bank of Belgium sets the countercyclical buffer rate pursuant to its policy strategy regarding the countercyclical capital buffer published on 28 December 2015.
+In line with the Basel III framework and the ESRB Recommendation of 18 June 2014 on guidance for setting countercyclical buffer rates, the quarterly decision on the countercyclical buffer rate is partially based on a 'buffer guide' derived from the credit-to-GDP gap.
+Given the specific features of the domestic financial system and statistical properties of the credit series monitored, the National Bank of Belgium sets the credit-to-GDP variable on the basis of resident bank loans.
 The quarterly decision on the countercyclical buffer rate also takes into account additional macrofinancial indicators, including broader credit measures. - 4.
-In anticipation to significant and potential long-lasting effects on domestic and global economic growth due to the Covid-19 pandemic, the NBB decided in March 2020, pursuant to its macroprudential powers laid down by the Belgian Banking Law of 2014, to decrease the countercyclical buffer for credit risk exposures to the Belgian private non-financial sector to 0%.
-The decision of the NBB to release the CCyB was based on the anticipation of impacts on loan portfolios. - 5.
-In the context of the current release regime of the CCyB, some of the indicators mentioned in Table 1, including the credit gap as well as bank credit growth rates, appear less relevant.
-For the current and forthcoming CCyB decisions, the NBB focuses more on the evolution of credit quality indicators (e.g. NPLs, IFRS9 stage transitions).
-These credit quality indicators currently signal a persistence
+In anticipation to significant and potential long-lasting effects on domestic and global economic growth due to the Covid-19 pandemic, the National Bank of Belgium decided in March 2020, pursuant to its macroprudential powers laid down by the Belgian Banking Law of 2014, to decrease the countercyclical buffer for credit risk exposures to the Belgian private non-financial sector to 0%.
+The decision of the National Bank of Belgium to release the CCyB was based on the anticipation of impacts on loan portfolios. - 5.
+In the context of the current release regime of the CCyB, some of the indicators mentioned in Table 1, including the credit gap, appear less relevant.
+For the current and forthcoming CCyB decisions,